 Many of the negative reviews talk about how dull these are out of the box.
 Maybe they are just new to wet shaving and don’t have their technique down or maybe they bought a mildly aggressive razor.

 Others simply mention they are just not right for their skin and cause irritation.
-Which makes since as we mentioned some blades will work wonders on some men while others just simply do not agree.
+Which makes sense as we mentioned some blades will work wonders on some men while others just simply do not agree.

 Check out this video review by Nick Shaves.

-Best Safety Razor Blades for Beginner – Derby Extra Double Edge Razor Blades
+Safety Razor Blades for Beginner – Derby Extra Double Edge Razor Blades

 These extra hard blades are produced in Turkey with some of the most advanced technology to give them strength for a longer lifespan.
 They are distributed by the Kanar company which employs an ISO 9001: 2000 quality management system.